Emergency Dentist — Rockledge, FL

 Chances are if you are experiencing a dental emergency, our office will be able to treat it.
 Although your decision to visit us when you have a dental emergency may be an easy one, there are things that you can do when one happens to improve your chances of successful treatment.
 Here are some of the most likely dental emergencies and advice for dealing with them until you can come to our Rockledge dental office.

 Each situation is unique, and treatment can vary depending on a patient’s needs.
 Even if two patients both have a toothache, one may only need a tooth-colored filling while the other requires a root canal.
+Similarly, we may use a dental splint to save one patient’s loose tooth and recommend that the next patient have theirs extracted – it truly depends on the source and severity of your dental injury!
 However, one thing is always true: it’s never a good idea to postpone seeking professional help.
 Dental problems get worse with time, not better, and the treatment cost gets more expensive the longer you wait.

 How to Prevent Dental Emergencies